turtle0x1/LxdMosaic/README.md

 Please refer to the documentation <a href="https://lxdmosaic.readthedocs.io/en/latest/"> here </a>

 **Default username & password is admin test123 - Change the password in settings ASAP**

+Lost your admin password ?
+See <a href="https://lxdmosaic.readthedocs.io/en/latest/resetPassword/"> the docs</a>

 ## Installation